prubisch/prubisch.github.io/content/publication/conference-paper1/index.md

 ---
-title: 'Gradient-based learning of compositional dynamics with modular RNNs'
+title: 'ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness's

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - S. Otte
+  - R. Geirhos
   - admin
+  - C. Michaelis
-  - M. V. Butz
+  - M. Bethge
+  - F. A. Wichmann
+  - W. Brendel

 # Author notes (optional)